Persecution of Muslims in Myanmar: 2014 Mandalay riots

 In July a Facebook post emerged of a Buddhist woman being raped, supposedly by a Muslim man.
 In retaliation an angry, vengeful mob of 300 people started throwing stones and bricks at a tea stall.
 The mob went on to attack Muslim shops and vehicles and shouted slogans in Muslim residential areas.
 Two men – one Buddhist and one Muslim – were killed.
 Roughly a dozen people were injured.
 A curfew was imposed on 3 July.

 2015 mass exodus

-In 2015, thousands of displaced Rohingyas in Myanmar and Bangladesh fled by boat to Southeast Asia, in hopes of having a better life with better living conditions.
+In 2015, hundreds of thousands of Rohingyas in Myanmar and Bangladesh fled from religious persecution and continued denial of basic rights in their home countries by means of boat travel, often through previously existing smuggling routes among the Southeast Asian waters.
+They faced incredibly harsh conditions.
+Many survivors reported overcrowded boats, extreme lack of food and water, and physical abuse by smugglers.
+Human Rights Watch gathered testimonies from people who were beaten and held for ransom in camps along the Thailand-Malaysia border, shedding light on the horrific human trafficking aspect of this crisis.

+As the crisis deepened, countries like Thailand and Malaysia initially pushed boats carrying the refugees away, leaving many stranded at sea.
+This decision sparked outrage from human rights groups around the world.
+Eventually, Indonesia and Malaysia agreed to provide temporary shelter to the refugees, but only with the condition that the international community would help resettle them within a year.
+This tragic situation brought even more global attention to the severe mistreatment and discrimination faced by the Rohingya people in Myanmar, including their continued denial of citizenship, restrictions on their movement, and exclusion from essential services.

 2016 Mosque burnings

 In June, a mob demolished a mosque in Bago Region, about 60 km northeast of the capital Yangon.

 In July, police were reported to be guarding the village of Hpakant in Kachin state, after failing to stop Buddhist villagers setting the mosque ablaze.
 Shortly after, a group of men destroyed a mosque in central Myanmar in a dispute over its construction.